5 Steps to Make a Design Portfolio

 Primary Design image:

 This is where you put a high-quality image of your design.
 No mockup, no trappings, just the design.
-For example, if you have designed a potato crisp packet, you should have the flat packet image.
+For example, if you have designed a potato crisp packet, you should have just the flat design.
 For this image (and the others too) it is wise to have your watermark on the image at a low opacity.
 It is best to protect your design work from copyright issues.

 All angles of the product: